ekremekc/helmholtz-x/README.md

 ## Installation

-We advise to install those packages from source in Ubuntu/Linux OS, but there is a simple option: *Docker*.
+We advise to install those packages from source in Ubuntu/Linux OS, but there is a very simple option to run **helmholtz-x**: *Docker*.

 ### Docker images

 You can get packaged installation of dependencies counted above using Docker images.
-To install to docker to your system, you can find the instructions in this [link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+To install the docker into your system, you can find the instructions in this [link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 The **helmholtz-x** runs with the v0.7.3 of [DOLFINx](https://github.com/FEniCS/dolfinx).
 And easiest way of getting the latest DOLFINx is docker containers;